ankschoubey/old-blog/_posts/2022-03-19-method-when-should.md

 You may have noticed **WHEN**, **SHOULD** and **AND** are capitalized.
 This is by design.
 This helps highlight logic.

-# Benefits

-method/when/should block is perfect companion for TDD, is language agnostic and can be easily used with templating features like IntelliJ's live template.

-Having specific blocks means that test descriptions are always written a certain way.
-This clarifies thinking and makes sharing and understanding easier.

-Blocks group tests together, making them easier to find.

-Also, when tests run in IDE like IntelliJ, the output is much cleaner.
-The example section below is a good representation of this.

 # Examples

 1 - **We are creating a method which inserts new value if id does not exists in database else updates existing value.class**